GinaProsser/HR-portfolio-project/README.md

 - [💼 Lets connect on LinkedIn](https://www.linkedin.com/in/ginaroseprosser)
 - [✉️ Drop me an email](mailto:ginarose93@outlook.com)

- *This portfolio is continuously evolving — check back for new case studies and learnings from my HR career journey!*
+ *This portfolio is continuously evolving, so please check back for new case studies and learnings from my HR career journey!*